riveraja/blog/posts/MGR-Setup 3-node Cluster.md

 Query OK, 0 rows affected (2.33 sec)
 ```

-Check group replication status on node1 once more.
+Check group replication status on node1 once more to verify that the 3-node cluster is up and running.

 ```
 mysql> select * from performance_schema.replication_group_members;